300 North Los Angeles Street Federal Building

 All public visitors are required to pass through electronic security equipment.
 ADA access is available at the front entrance of the building.

 Major tenants are the U.S. Citizenship and Immigration Services, IRS, HUD, U.S. Immigration and Customs Enforcement, and the Executive Office for Immigration Review.
-In the latest (2016) Tenant Satisfaction Survey, 61% rated the federal building and GSA services four or five on a five-point scale.
 Additional information for tenants >

 |AMENITIES||OPEN TO||LOCATION||HOURS OF OPERATION|